xyy-cas/stack-manager/README.md

 # Stack Manager

 Manage your tasks in a stack-like Kanban board.
 Fully offline, using localStorage and IndexedDB.
-[Use it now!](https://stack-manager.vercel.app/)
+[Use it now!](https://xyy-cas.github.io/stack-manager/) (CN mainland users can also use [this](https://xyy.ac.cn/h/stack-manager/))

 <!-- put a screenshot here -->
 ![Stack Manager](SCREENSHOT.png)